 'Money' is your cash, bank and currency notes, cheques, postal orders, and so on.

-Damages caused by an insured car, on your insured premises, that you're liable to pay.
+Damages caused by an insured motor, on your insured premises, that you're liable to pay.

 When you're a wheeler-dealer, your financial success depends on the safety of your motors.